franciscolobo/KOMODO2/README.md

-- A normalizing factor (e.g. proteome size or length; number of annotation terms) to correct for potential biases in datasets (e.g. organisms with different annotation levels or with highly discrepant proteome sizes) If users are using GO as annotation schema, KOMODO2 can compute a normalizing factor that takes into account all GO counts, including internal nodes, and therefore may not provide any normalizing factor for this case.
+- A normalizing factor (e.g. proteome size or length; number of annotation terms) to correct for potential biases in datasets (e.g. organisms with different annotation levels or with highly discrepant proteome sizes) If users are using GO as annotation schema, CALANGO can compute a normalizing factor that takes into account all GO counts, including internal nodes, and therefore may not provide any normalizing factor for this case.